elastic/beats/README.md

 # Filebeat

 Filebeat is an open source file harvester, mostly used to fetch logs files and feed them into logstash.
-Together with the libbeat lumerjack output is a replacement for [logstash-forwarder](https://github.com/elastic/logstash-forwarder).
+Together with the libbeat lumberjack output is a replacement for [logstash-forwarder](https://github.com/elastic/logstash-forwarder).